 A tour guide will take you on a stroll around the city center of Stuttgart and show you the most important places of interest.

-Prior Registration: Here you can find the flyer of the past event.
+Prior registration: Check out the flyer of the past event.

-Where?: Online via Webex (access link will be available upon registration)
+Where?
+Online via Webex (The link will be available upon registration.)

 Income tax